joanvelja/Confidently_Exiting/README.md

     --type_vocab_reduct adaptive \
 ```

-Additionally, the actual plots are done with the `plots_mn.ipynb` file in (folder you put the plots folder in.) by manually inserting the numbers we obtain from the runs.
+Additionally, the actual plots are produce with the `plots_mn.ipynb` file in (folder you put the plots folder in.).
+We manually insert the numbers we obtain from the runs of the models just mentioned.

 ### Parameters Explanation